tolypash/react-native-yoco/README.md

 # React Native Yoco
 The Yoco SDK allows app developers to integrate with Yoco card machines to accept in-person payments from within their application.
 The most common scenario is to accept Yoco payments from within your Point of Sale application.

-This react native module is a wrapper around the native Yoco SDKs for iOS and Android, powered by Expo Modules.
+This react native module is a wrapper around the native Yoco SDKs for iOS and Android, powered by **Expo Modules**.

+# Limitations

+- Android only (iOS coming soon)

+# Requirements

+- Please see the [Yoco documentation](https://developer.yoco.com/) for the latest requirements.
+- This is an Expo Module, therefore you need to install Expo in your project.
+Please see the [Expo documentation](https://docs.expo.dev/bare/installing-expo-modules/) for more information on this.

+# License

+MIT license.
+For more information, see the LICENSE file.